Connecting Revizto to Power BI Follow

 - If the correct folder is not listed, click browse

-- Open Power BI for web and go to Settings > Manage connections and gateways.
+- Open Power BI for web and go to Settings

 - Go to the On-premises data gateways tab.